plankp/Harvester/README.md

 ## Game Instructions

-*   If you see green, yellow or red tiles, click on them!
+*   If you see grass or flowers tiles, click on them!
 *   Move the screen around to see the whole field (hence the screen abuse part~)
 *   Hold `S` to access the score overlay.
 During this time, the game is paused!